-Laughing Kookaburras live in woodlands and open forests.
-They do not need free water to exist and occur in almost any part of eastern Australia with trees big enough to contain their nests and open patches sufficient to provide hunting grounds.
-You can see Laughing Kookaburra north of Cape York Peninsula, inland to western fringes of Great Diving Ranges and southwest to Eyre Peninsula.
+Laughing Kookaburras live in woodlands and open forests and occur in almost any part of eastern Australia with trees big enough to build their nests and open patches suitable to use as hunting grounds.
+You can see Laughing Kookaburras in the north of Cape York Peninsula, inland to western edge of the Great Diving Range and southwest to Eyre Peninsula.

-Kookaburras are not particularly selective feeders - their diet of snakes, lizards, rodents and the odd small bird is probably best known, but they live mainly on various insects and other invertebrates.
-Their method of hunting, perch and pounce, is typical of kingfishers.
-The bulky birds settle motionless on a vantage point staring fixedly at the ground below.
-Sighting prey, they flutter down on to it, seize it in the bill, and fly back to a perch to eat it.
+Kookaburras aren’t selective eaters.
+Their diet consists of snakes, lizards, rodents and the odd small bird, but they live primarily on different insects and invertebrates.
+Their method of hunting is to perch and pounce.
+This technique is consistent in all kingfisher species.
+The spot their prey and fixate on it before fluttering down to seize it in their bill, and flying back to a tree branch to eat their catch.

-Laughing Kookaburras birth rate is low to keep pace with their longevity, and the population turnover is slow.
-Kookaburras form permanent pairs and take so long to rear their young to independence that more than one clutch a season is unlikely.
-Instead of being forced out of the territories on reaching maturity, most young stay to help parents defend the boundaries and rear/protect further offspring.
-Their nesting season starts in September and finishes in January.
-They nest a large cavity in almost any object big enough to contain an adult, usually a hole in a tree or termite mound.
-Incubation begins with the first egg laid of up to four.
-Incubation and feeding of young is carried out by all members of the group.
+Laughing Kookaburras mate for life and take so long to rear their young that they rarely have more than one clutch each season.
+They have a low birth rate to keep pace with their longevity.
+Once the young reach independence, instead of being forced out of the territories, most stay to help parents defend the territory boundaries and rear further clutches.
+Kookaburra nesting season starts in September and finishes in January.
+They nest in hollows found in trees and termite mounds with incubation beginning with the first egg laid, although they can lay up to four.
+Incubation and feeding of the chicks is carried out by all members of the family group.